 Dried beans are good sources of minerals, vitamins, and fiber.
 However, most are not considered complete protein sources.
 This means the balance of amino acids is not adequate.
-Peanuts and soy are considered complete proteins, but their quality if not as good as eggs and meat.
+Peanuts and soy are considered complete proteins, but their quality is not as good as eggs and meat.

-Soy has been discussed above.
-Roasted soy beans, isolated soy protein, soy powders, soy milks and textured vegetable protein or TVP all contain anti-nutrients such as phytates, thyroid inhibitors and enzyme inhibitors.
-Besides, soy powders and soy isolate are leftover products from the manufacture of soy oil and contain chemical residues used in the oil extraction process.
+Soy foods.
+Sadly, all soy foods including roasted soy beans, isolated soy protein, soy powders, soy milks and textured vegetable protein or TVP contain anti-nutrients such as phytates, thyroid inhibitors and enzyme inhibitors.
+Besides, soy powders and soy isolate are often leftover products from the manufacture of soy oil and contain chemical residues used in the oil extraction process.

 I suggest eating only traditionally fermented soy products such as tempeh and tofu – and not much of these.
 These are less toxic products.
-They are still lower quality proteins and I would limit intake to no more than two times per week at the most.
+However, they are still lower quality proteins and I would limit intake to no more than two times per week at the most.
 Ideally, skip them altogether.

 HIGH OR LOW PROTEIN DIETS

+Eating too little protein.
 Some vegan and other health advocates suggest that no concentrated protein foods need be eaten at all.
 They note that animals such as horses and apes become strong living on grass alone.
 They don’t mention that these animals digest foods that we cannot, have little stress, some have four stomachs and chew their cud, and they eat all day.
-Please don’t follow this advice.
+Please don’t follow this advice!

 Those with active cancer usually need less.
 While 60-70 grams of protein daily is adequate, some people eat less than 40 grams/day.
 This is too little for most people.
 Some mistakenly believe that less protein will cause weight loss, though the opposite is often true.

 ANIMAL VERSUS VEGETABLE